Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Step Four: Consider Potential Tradeoffs

 Even when evidence suggests a supplement may be reasonable to consider, tradeoffs still matter.
+These may include cost, taste or ease of administration, gastrointestinal tolerance, interactions with medications or other supplements, and complexity added to daily routines.

 Step Five: Avoid Treating "More" as Automatically Better

-A deeper discussion appears in When “More Is Better” Becomes Risky in Supplement Use.
+Dose alignment matters more than potency alone.
+A deeper discussion appears in When "More Is Better" Becomes Risky in Supplement Use.

 A Simple Decision Framework

-Before trying a supplement, it can help to pause and ask:
+Before trying a supplement, ask:

-• What specific problem are we trying to solve?
+What specific problem are we trying to solve?

-• Is there meaningful evidence supporting this use?
+Is there meaningful evidence supporting this use?

-• Is the expected benefit realistic?
+Is the expected benefit realistic?

-• Are the tradeoffs reasonable?
+Are the tradeoffs reasonable?

-• Does supplementation fit the current context?
+Does supplementation fit the current need?

 Evaluating Products Comes Later

-How This Fits Within an Evidence-First Framework
+How This Fits Within an Evidence-First Approach

-For a broader explanation of the framework behind this site, see How I Evaluate Supplements as a Biomedical Engineer and Quality Professional.
+This article applies the same evidence-first lens used throughout this site, focusing on defined need, proportionality, and realistic expectations rather than defaulting to supplementation.
+For a broader explanation of how supplements are evaluated here, see How I Evaluate Supplements as a Biomedical Engineer and Quality Professional.

 Why This Matters for Families